-Top tip: Get yourself an offline map for your smartphone!
-It’ll help you get around so much quicker which is important for trying to see as much of Florence as possible.
+Trust me, It’ll help you get around so much quicker which is important for trying to see as much of Florence as possible.

 11.)
 Take in the beauty of Palazzo Vecchio

-Palazzo Vecchio has graced the streets of Florence for over 700 years (but doesn’t look a day over than 21 😉 ).
+Palazzo Vecchio has graced the streets of Florence for over 700 years and is still as iconic as ever.
 Take a wander through its Courtyards and marvel at its stunning architecture and the frescoes that adorned the walls.
 It’s incredible to see all the different works that the Medici’s arranged.

-Located within the Piazza del Duomo, Florence Cathedral is one stunning piece of Florentine history that you can’t miss.
+Located within the Piazza del Duomo, it’s one stunning piece of Florentine history that you can’t miss.
 Take a look around and marvel at this beautiful piece of architecture that was considered the largest dome ever constructed (before modern building techniques).

-Only a few hundred metres from Piazzale Michelangelo, this medieval basilica is the perfect place to make a stop before the sun sets on another day.
-Take a walk inside and discover one of Florence’s most loved sites.
+Only a few hundred metres from Piazzale Michelangelo, this medieval basilica is the perfect place to make a stop before the sun sets on another day in Florence.